GUDHI/gudhi-devel/.github/next_release.md

 We are pleased to announce the release 3.8.0 of the GUDHI library.

-As a major new feature, the GUDHI library now offers Perslay, a Tensorflow model for the representations module, scikit-learn like interfaces for Cover Complexes, a new function to compute persistence of a function on $\mathbb{R}$ and the possibility to build a Cubical Complex as a lower-star filtration from vertices.
+As a major new feature, the GUDHI library now offers Perslay, a Tensorflow model for the representations module, scikit-learn like interfaces for Cover Complexes, a new function to compute persistence of a function on ℝ and the possibility to build a Cubical Complex as a lower-star filtration from vertices.

 We are now using GitHub to develop the GUDHI library, do not hesitate to [fork the GUDHI project on GitHub](https://github.com/GUDHI/gudhi-devel).
 From a user point of view, we recommend to download GUDHI user version (gudhi.3.X.X.tar.gz).